Patch-Based Stochastic Attention for Image Editing: Results

 \subsection{Image inpainting}

 A prominent field of application of attention models is image inpainting.
 This is the process of automatically filling in unknown or damaged regions in an image.
 Deep learning inpainting algorithms are able to inpaint semantic objects, such as positioning an eye in a face.
 However, one of the blindspots of such approaches to image inpainting is the correct reconstruction of textures and fine details.
-It turns out that this problem is, in turn, well addressed by using patch-based approaches~\cite{criminisi_region_2004,wexler_space-time_2007}.
+It turns out that this problem is, in turn, well addressed by using patch-based approaches~\citep{criminisi_region_2004,wexler_space-time_2007}.
 Thus, the ideal inpainting method would be able to unite the strengths of both deep learning and patch-based approaches in a single algorithm.
 This has motivated the introduction of attention layers in deep inpainting networks.

-Recently, Yu \etal~\cite{yu_generative_2018} have introduced an attention layer with great success in their inpainting network, which we refer to as ContextualAttention (CA).
+Recently, \citet{yu_generative_2018} have introduced an attention layer with great success in their inpainting network, which we refer to as ContextualAttention (CA).
 After a first coarse inpainting, the image is refined flowing into 2 different branches: a fully convolutional network, and an attention-based network.
 The outputs are then merged.
 At its core, CA is a Full Attention layer based on 3x3 patches in feature maps.
-Unfortunately, even with mid level features, the remaining spatial size is too large to avoid a memory overflow especially during training.
+Unfortunately, even with mid-level features, the remaining spatial size is too large to avoid a memory overflow especially during training.
 Yu \etal limit the number of patches to be computed using a downsampling scheme.
 Once again, this illustrates the practical need for an attention layer which scales to large images.
 Given the setting, the proposed PSAL is a good fit in the network.

 We directly replace the FA layer with our PSAL 3.
-We use a patch size of 7 for PSAL, which is equivalent to a patch size of 3 plus a downsampling with a factor of 2 as used by CA. The quantitative results shows no significant differences between PSAL and ContextualAttention (Table~\ref{tab:metricsInpainting}).
+We use a patch size of 7 for PSAL, which is equivalent to a patch size of 3 plus a downsampling with a factor of 2 as used by CA. The quantitative results shows no significant differences between PSAL and ContextualAttention for different metrics (Table~\ref{tab:metricsInpainting}).
+We also include the Total Variation (TV) loss which measures the smoothness of the inpainted image and does not depend on the ground truth:

 This confirms that the PSAL can indeed replace the CA layer, with no quality loss, but with a great reduction in memory requirements.
-Visual comparisons can be seen in the supplementary material.
-In particular we show visual evidence that there is no visual loss of quality in comparison to the original ContextualAttention.

 Note that we do not need to compare with other attention approaches, since our goal here is not to improve the quality of inpainting, but rather to show that our PSAL can be easily inserted into any existing architecture, without any loss in quality, while greatly reducing memory requirements (which we showed in Table~\ref{tab:benchmark}).